 • Museums/landmarks: €10-30

-In this itinerary for 4 days in Paris, I’ve included a mix of free or low-cost activities and some more pricey options – but you’ll be able to flex according to your own budget.
+In this Paris itinerary, I’ve included a mix of free or low-cost activities and some more pricey options – but you’ll be able to flex according to your own budget.

 Where To Stay In Paris?